 Give Your Dog a Chew-Resistant Dog Bed

 Most dog beds are just not made with dogs in mind.
 Too many owners have come home to find that their dog’s pillow dog bed exploded while they were out.
-Kuranda builds virtually chew proof dog beds, so you can leave the house with peace of mind.
+Kuranda builds chew resistant dog beds, so you can leave the house with peace of mind.
 We even make beds that are specifically designed to fit in crates!

 Don't Take It Personally